AuspeXeu/openvpn-status/README.md

 ## (optional) Running the service behind nginx as a reverse proxy

 In order to integrate the service into your webserver you might want to use nginx as a reverse proxy.
 The following configuration assumes that the port is set to *3013* as it is by default.
-The example also contains basic HTTP authentication to protect the service from unauthorised access.

 ```
 server {